SLScriptersGroup/SL-RP-HUD/README.md

 Change `default_texture` to a UUID or texture in the inventory of the object which represents the default texture to display when the HUD is current.
 When out of date, this texture will be switched to white.
 It has been observed that in some cases a false-positive happens, changing the HUD to white.
 End users can click the HUD and it will re-validate the version.

 No other configuration is necessary.

-- [ ] Issue: M$ is set as the label for currency.
-Needs to be put into [config.lsl](https://github.com/SLScriptersGroup/SL-RP-HUD/blob/master/config.lsl).
-If you need to change this before [@SylasSeabrook](https://github.com/SylasSeabrook) gets to it, edit lines 48 and 152.

 ### Player Titler